Kukaloka1/Kukaloka1/README.md

 🤝 Collaborations: i would love to hear from you.

-💎 Welcome Investors: Yes, my plan is to turn Bittech Network into a startup.
-It’s already happening.
+💎 Welcome Investors: Yes, my plan is to turn Bittech Network into a startup. we are moving forward.

 📫 Contact: Connect with me on LinkedIn or email me at networkbittech.com. www.bittechnetwork.com